stockphrase/no-silo/content/resources/project-grain-elevator/thought-machines/index.md

 ---

 <p style="font-family:TrixieHDOT-Heavy"> Things have parts; these parts work together to form a broader system.
 A car engine, a laptop computer, a riparian ecosysem.
 When we take inventory, we try to take notice of all of the parts that make up a thing by first isolating them and then inquiring into their purpose within the broader complexity or system.
 Many of these things are not apparent upon first glance and require patience, effort, and imagination.
 Examine a paragraph, analyzing each word, each sentence, in the broader context of the paragraph.
 How do they function?
 What is their purpose?
-How do the contribute to the overal design?
+How do the contribute to the overal design or meaning?
 Look at an argument as a whole.
 Examine each paragraph.
 What is this part doing here?
 What purpose does it serve in the broader text or argument?
-How does it connect, mesh, complicate, engage, trouble, other aspects of the text?
-What are the complexities that it reaches for beyond itself? </p>
+How does it connect, mesh, complicate, engage, or trouble other aspects of the text?
+Does the text emerge from a broader system, like an existing dialogue or conversation? </p>

 ---